design-tokens/community-group/technical-reports/format/types.md

 </div>

 Represents a font name or an array of font names (ordered from most to least preferred).
-The `type` property MUST be set to the string "font-name".
+The `type` property MUST be set to the string "fontFamily".
 The value MUST either be a string value containing a single font name or an array of strings, each being a single font name.

 For example: